29/06/2025 230comments | Jump to last

 141 Posted 29/06/2025 at 18:19:19

-A bright new blue dawn awaits we pray.
+A bright new blue dawn awaits, we pray.
 May your future trips be filled with better football and better finishing than these mostly turgid years in recent decades.

-About DCL not highlighting his deficiencies, I am not at all surprised and agree it is not something most humans do, in any walk of life, when they change employer.
+About Calvert-Lewin not highlighting his deficiencies, I am not at all surprised and agree it is not something most humans do, in any walk of life, when they change employer.
 Those that do offer real honesty though, I find that to be a mark of class.

-We all have different definitions of class and taste though of course, whichever side of the pond one resides.
+We all have different definitions of class and taste though, of course, whichever side of the pond one resides.

-DCL was not my cup of tea as an Everton striker due to his lack of predatory ability and instinct.
+Calvert-Lewin was not my cup of tea as an Everton striker due to his lack of predatory ability and instinct.

 I think he has delusions of grandeur in terms of his level in the Premier League.
 His record speaks for itself.
 1 goal in every 5 games over nearly a decade is crap really.